rjseymour66/rjseymour66.github.io/content/en/docs/linux/ownership-permissions.md

 : Modify data stored in the file or directory

 Execute
-: Run the file on the system, or to list the files in the directory
+: Run the file on the system, or to `cd` into the directory.
+If a subdirectory does grant execute permission but one of its parent dirs does not, the user cannot `cd` into that directory.
+All dirs in the path must have `x` set on them.

 ```bash
 ll